-Appendix - Scrutiny & Audit Recommendation Status Summary July 2023
+Appendix - Scrutiny & Audit Recommendation Status Summary January 24

 Grant Thornton Key Recommendation 7 (2021): Members in key statutory roles, in particular in relation to Cabinet, scrutiny, standards and audit, need to be provided with effective development training and support.
-The Member Development Programme should be reviewed to ensure corporate governance forms part of the training for members with governance roles External Follow-up Reviews 2022 Findings Grant Thornton acknowledged the progress of the Member Development Programme and noted that it has been augmented with additional training sessions delivered by the LGA focusing on the Member and Officer Relationships, and in delivering a development programme for Cabinet.
-In their follow-up review, Grant Thornton made a further recommendation in relation to the Member Development Programme as a whole, but did not make any points around learning and development in relation to scrutiny specifically, as they acknowledged the improvements made.
-The recommendation made by Grant Thornton relating to the MDP was: Improvement Rec 19 (2022): The Council needs to build on the progress being made on member development and conclude the 2022/23 programme including the review of member PDPs and take further steps to finalise arrangements on succession planning for members in SRA roles.
+The Member Development Programme should be reviewed to ensure corporate governance forms part of the training for members with governance roles External Follow-up Reviews 2022 Findings Grant Thornton acknowledged the progress of the Member Development Programme and noted that it has been augmented with additional training sessions delivered by the LGA (Local Government Association) focusing on the Member and Officer Relationships, and in delivering a development programme for Cabinet.
+In their follow-up review, Grant Thornton made a further recommendation in relation to the Member Development Programme as a whole but did not make any points around learning and development in relation to scrutiny specifically, as they acknowledged the improvements made.
+The recommendation made by Grant Thornton relating to the MDP (Member Development Programme) was: Improvement Rec 19 (2022): The Council needs to build on the progress being made on member development and conclude the 2022/23 programme including the review of member PDPs and take further steps to finalise arrangements on succession planning for members in SRA roles.
 The LGA commented on the council's commitment to review the member development programme at regular intervals and set out that it is important to ensure that the pace of delivery is made to feel sustainable.
-The LGA follow-up review acknowledged that the improvements to scrutiny have been supplemented with a range of training.
+The LGA follow-up review acknowledged that the improvements to scrutiny have been supplemented with a range of training and additional training sessions on member and officer relations is due to be facilitated by the LGA on 27 February 2024.
 Summary of activity and next steps The current MDP has been updated to reflect the review of Member PDPs and updated arrangements for new Member Induction following the number of new Members elected in May.
-A New Member Survey will be carried out to gain feedback on the support and training provided to new members and will be used to make improvements to future training.
+A new Member survey is being conducted, however, there has been a low return rate as yet.
+Members have been completing analysis after each training session.
+Further analysis of these will be undertaken and this, along with findings from face-to-face Member sessions on the Member-Officer relationship and engagement with LGA will be used to inform the review of MDP and inform new Member induction for 2024-2025.

 Scrutiny Members' and ARAC Committee Members' learning needs remain under review by the Chairs together with supporting Officers.
 Scrutiny Chairs are also receiving coaching and mentoring training from external providers.
 A learning and development plan for audit members is currently being drafted to ensure that key skills needed for the role is clear.
 This is linked in with CIPFA's 'Audit committees: practical guidance for local authorities and the police' guidance.